 Heat mitigation strategies

-Students will use field photography to survey for heat mitigation strategies employed by local and state council.
+Students will use field photography to survey for heat mitigation strategies employed by local and state government.

 Measuring urban heat